Theatre [Untitled]

 April 24th, 2023 - 7pm

-In Person IN PERSON AT RIPLEY GRIER 939 8th Ave, New York, NY 10019 STUDIO 2B and Virtual
+N PERSON AT RIPLEY GRIER 939 8th Ave, New York, NY 10019 STUDIO 2B and Virtual

 Dive into the world of homeless street crew The Mysfits.
 As tensions run high and the mystery of a member's disappearance looms, each Mysfit must figure out what they want to fight for.
 Survival?
 Themselves?
 Each other?
 How much are they willing to lose in the process?
 They stay armed with their stories and dreams, some drugs, and some knowledge.
 Turns out they're much smarter than the world gives them credit for - and some of them refuse to be dismissed any longer.
 Through a fusion of music, dance, and poetry Hit the Pavement or Hoboloboactive explores survival and stories about what keeps us alive when we are at the highest of lows.